JasonGellis/table_reader/README.md

 7. **Additional installation requirements**
    Table Reader uses [Pytesseract](https://pypi.org/project/pytesseract/) which requires the installation of [Google's Tesseract-OCR Engine](https://tesseract-ocr.github.io/tessdoc/Installation.html) on the user's system.

+## How to get best results

+Images with the following characteristics typically produce the best OCR (Optical Character Recognition) results:

+- High Resolution: Images with higher resolution (>= 300 dpi) capture finer details, leading to more accurate text recognition.

+- Clear and Sharp Text: Text should be well-defined, free from blurriness, smudges, or distortion, ensuring accurate character recognition.

+- High Contrast: Images with distinct contrast between text and background enhance character segmentation and improve OCR accuracy.
+Table Reader will calculate the minimum and maximum intensity values of the image to adjust contrast.

+- Uniform Lighting: Consistent lighting across the image minimizes shadows and variations, aiding in better text extraction.

+- Minimal Noise: Images with minimal noise, artifacts, or background clutter are easier for OCR algorithms to process.
+Table Reader will try to process images to remove noise and sharpen text.

+- Correct Orientation: Images with properly aligned text, without skew or rotation, facilitate accurate character alignment and recognition.

+- Straightforward Layout: Simple and well-organized layouts with clear text arrangement simplify character segmentation and extraction.
+Table Reader is built to read text from tables found in scientific publications (spreadsheet format).

+Optimizing images to meet these criteria before OCR processing can significantly improve the accuracy and reliability of text recognition results.

 ## Future updates

 - Webapp interface